emarcey/cicerone/glossary/brewing/terms.clean.md

 -  desired alpha:beta ratio is 1:1, but most are 2:1
 	-  hops with much higher alpha:beta ratios are modern superalpha varities

+# Amylase
+-  enzyme found in barley and malt which breaks bonds between individual sugars and starch molecules
+-  Alpha: forms in barley during malting and breaks bonds anywhere along entire length of starch molecule
+-  Beta: occurs in raw barley and survives in malt, but can only break bonds between sugars at the end of the starch molecule
+	-  produces most common sugar in wort: sugar maltose

 # Aroma Hop
 -  a hop added in the last 10 minutes of a boil, to impart aroma to the finished beer